AfaaNet/AfaaNet/README.md

 ## ⚡Project

+# Bitcoin ToolKit
-1. [bitcoin-AddressGenerator](https://github.com/AfaaNet/bitcoin-GenAddress): Bitcoin Address Generator is a tool designed to generate Bitcoin addresses using various parameters.
+1. [bitcoin-GenAddress](https://github.com/AfaaNet/bitcoin-GenAddress): Bitcoin Address Generator is a tool designed to generate Bitcoin addresses using various parameters.
 It supports different languages and address types, and it is capable of generating addresses using multiple processors.
+2. [bitcoin-GetAddress](https://github.com/AfaaNet/bitcoinGetAddress): This project is a Windows Forms application that fetches and displays Bitcoin transaction addresses, processes transactions, and logs activities.
+The application is designed to run continuously, 24/7.

 ## 📫 Contact